ybabts/EAV/README.md

 }
 ```

-We can also do the same to jsonData to make it more descriptive, but a more
-detailed way to go about this.
 I'm sure you noticed with our `Err` helper we can also change our return type to use `Result`, which is just a union type between `Error` and `T`.

 ```ts
 function readConfigFile(filePath: string): Result<Config> {